Accepted & Forthcoming

 Earlier Work

-Nonhuman Knowledge in Collaboration
+Nonhuman Knowledge in Collaborative Knowledge Production

 AOM TIM Paper Development Workshop, 2023.
 Technology & Innovation Management Division, Academy of Management.

 Future publications will be added as they are accepted or released.
 For preprints, replication materials, or collaboration inquiries, write to [email protected].